 The left lung is divided into two LOBES.

-The PLEURA are the two membranes, that surround each lobe of the lungs and separate the lungs from
+The PLEURA are the two membranes that surround each lobe of your lungs and separate the lungs from your chest wall.

-The smallest subdivisions of the bronchi are called BRONCHIOLES, at the end of which are the alveoli (plural
+The smallest section of the bronchi are called BRONCHIOLES, at the end of which are the alveoli (plural of alveolus).

 The ALVEOLI are the very small air sacs that are the destination of air that you breathe in.
 The CAPILLARIES are blood vessels that are imbedded in the walls of the alveoli.
 Blood passes through the capillaries, brought to them by the PULMONARY ARTERY and taken away by the PULMONARY VEIN.
 While in the capillaries, the blood moves carbon dioxide into the alveoli and takes up oxygen from the air in the alveoli.